 And the nice part is, when you apply a theme in WindowBlinds, it applies to everything—UWP apps, desktop apps, dialog boxes, you name it.

 After installing it, fire it up and head to the “Style” tab.
 To apply a theme, just select the one you want, and then click the “Apply Style To Desktop” button.

 WindowBlinds doesn’t have a built-in dark theme (though some built-in themes are darker than others).
 You can always create your own by clicking the “Modify Style” link under any theme.
 You can adjust pretty much anything you can think of there.
 But, there’s an easier way.

 Just head to the WindowBlinds section of the WinCustomize site.
 There, you’ll find all kinds of WindowBlinds-compatible skins you can download.
 After downloading one, double-click the file and the theme is added to the “Style” tab in WindowsBlinds so that you can apply it (or customize it) from there.

 Here’s a shot of File Explorer with the Dark Mode skin (our favorite of the various dark themes on the site) applied through WindowBlinds:

 Not bad, right?
 And with a little tweaking, you could make it look just the way you want.

 Like many parts of Windows 10, Dark Mode feels a bit incomplete.
-Microsoft could include a dark theme option for Windows desktop applications and the interface would look more cohesive.
-Perhaps Microsoft plans on replacing File Explorer with a new, Universal Windows Platform-based file manager in a future update to Windows 10.
+Microsoft could include a dark theme option for Windows desktop applications, and the interface would look more cohesive.
 For now, though, this is what we’ve got.
 At least Microsoft has made the dark theme apply to File Explorer.